 Haley was first discovered by East Side Story in early 2017 as a wide-eyed ingenue/cynical stand-up comedian.
 She also appears behind you in the mirror when you say her name three times.
 Her hobbies include intending to get back to various writing projects, being non-competitive during obstacle course races, and having very strong opinions about Real Housewives.

-A founding member of ESS, Jeremy started his on-again/off-again romance with improv in 1988, taking classes from Matt Smith and Roberta Maguire.
-Following a steamy affair with Cascade Community Theater, he returned to his first love in 2013.
-After enticing fellow Unexpected Productions students to join him on stage at Sliders Café, they became East Side Story, and the party’s been rolling ever since.
+A founding member of ESS, Jeremy began his romance with improv in 1988, taking classes from Matt Smith and Roberta Maguire.
+Following a steamy affair with Cascade Community Theater, he returned to his first love in 2012, when he joined Split Second Improv.
+In 2013, while taking classes at Unexpected Productions, he enticed his fellow students to join him on stage at Sliders Café and East Side Story began.

 Originally from Minneapolis and most recently LA, Patrick is part of the 2017 class of ESS cast members.
 In LA, he studied at iO West, Westside Comedy and Monkey Butler.
 He enjoys analyzing narratives (talking stories) and having psychological/existential conversations while he's drinking.
 Needless to say, he's currently single.

 Discovered while drinking nearby the ESS founders’ table one night, Rupa immediately found a way into the group’s hearts and livers after buying them shots.
 Rupa started improv classes in San Francisco back in ‘02, and re-ignited her training in Seattle in 2012.
 She grounds her scenes with whatever wit and sophistication she has left after tending to her young kids.